JerBouma/jerbouma.github.io/index.md

 </div>

-I joined A.S.R. after working at [OpenBB](https://openbb.co/){:target="_blank"}, an innovative open-source company transforming investment research, and [PGGM](https://www.pggm.nl/en/){:target="_blank"}, a prominent Dutch pension fund managing over €300 billion.
+I joined a.s.r. asset management. after working at [OpenBB](https://openbb.co/){:target="_blank"}, an innovative open-source company transforming investment research, and [PGGM](https://www.pggm.nl/en/){:target="_blank"}, a prominent Dutch pension fund managing over €300 billion.
 What ties these experiences together, and reflects my own passion, is the incorporation of (advanced) Python modeling within Quantitative Finance.

 I thrive in the realm where advanced financial modeling meets making sense of the financial markets.
 The financial world is primarily shaped by human behavior and often driven by emotions rather than rationality.
 As predicting the future is incredibly challenging, if not impossible, and investment approaches needing to rely on current and past observations, it opens up room for extensive discussions around assumptions, input for econometric models, and interpretation of their model's output.
 This intersection captivates me the most and has been a consistent theme throughout my academic and professional journey.